 While social distancing between children is not required, adults in school should distance from both children and other adults.
 Each class will operate as a separate "bubble", which includes both children and adults.
 Foxes and Squirrels will be treated together as one bubble, as their outside space, crucial to the Early Years curriculum, is too small to be split into two.
 The bubbles will not mix, so children will learn, play and eat lunch separately from other classes.
 Children will no longer run errands around the school and only one bubble at a time may use the corridor.
 In the event of a positive case, members of a bubble (including staff) may be required to self-isolate.

 Although social distancing may not be expected between children in the classroom, different rules apply outside of an educational setting and children should distance from anyone from another household.
 Parents must maintain social distancing on school premises and supervise their children to do the same, as you would in any location outside your own home.

 Please note, children may be in contact with different bubbles during before and after school care.
 This is something the school cannot control, but if a child at a before or after school facility comes into contact with a suspected case, this could have an impact on their bubble.
-For this reason we also ask parents to carefully consider who their children socialise with outside their bubble, for example at play dates or extra-curricular activities.
+For this reason we also ask parents to carefully consider who their children socialise with outside their bubble.

 Drop off, pick up and wraparound care